Kinross, Western Australia

 Kinross is a small suburb in the City of Joondalup located in the northern suburbs of Perth in Western Australia.
 Kinross was constructed around 1992–1993 in various stages.
 It is bordered by Neerabup National Park to the northeast, Tamala Park to the north, Burns Beach to the west and Currambine to the south.
 It is the City of Joondalup's northernmost suburb.

 Kinross mostly contains young families and overseas migrants, especially from the United Kingdom, Ireland and South Africa.
 Several parks are dotted through the suburb, most of which offer playground facilities.

 The Scottish influence in Kinross extends throughout the suburb with road names, parks and others mainly derived from Scottish place names, for example Glencoe Loop, Edinburgh Avenue, Roxburgh Circle, Selkirk Drive, Falkirk Court, Ben Nevis Turn, and Coatbridge Circuit.

 Facilities

 The schools are in the heart of the suburb located along Kinross Drive and Callander Avenue.
-Kinross Primary School was opened in 1995, and Kinross College, a middle school serving years 7-11, was opened in 2002.
+Kinross Primary School was opened in 1995, and Kinross College, formerly a middle school serving years 6-10, now a 7-12 high school. was opened in 2002.

 Kinross has its own football club (Westside Soccer Club), which plays its home matches at the MacNaughton Park ground.
 There is a skate park and community centre next to MacNaughton Park.

 There are two suburban shopping centres, one located along Kinross Drive which includes a pharmacy, medical centre, convenience store, fast food takeaways, real estate agency, dog groomers, hair dressers.
 A new shopping centre called Kinross Central on the corner of Connolly Drive and Selkirk Drive has been opened in recent years.